JQ100/dynamiccalorietrackerfooddelivery/README.md

 DELIMITER //

 CREATE TRIGGER update_consumed_calories
-AFTER INSERT ON Meal_Record
+AFTER INSERT ON MealRecord
 FOR EACH ROW
 BEGIN

     DECLARE meal_calories INT;

-    SELECT calorie INTO MealRecord
+    SELECT calorie INTO meal_calories
     FROM Recipes
     WHERE recipes_id = NEW.Recipes_id;

-    UPDATE Personal_Data
+    UPDATE PersonalData
     SET consumed_calorie = consumed_calorie + meal_calories
-    WHERE Personal_Detailsdetail_id = NEW.personal_data_id
+    WHERE personaldata.data_id = NEW.personal_data_id
     AND today_date = NEW.date;
 END;